 Obviously, the physical custody of a minor child is critical.
 Time spent with a child is a parent’s most valuable resource.
 The more time a parent has with his or child, the more effectively he or she can teach important life lessons and instill values.
 Time spent with a child allows a parent to fully develop a meaningful relationship with a child and permits a parent to lead by example.
 The amount of time a child spends with each parent is also a major factor in determining whether or not one parent receives an award of child support and the amount he or she will receive.

-For divorcing couples, the effect of the divorce on their children and the award of custody during the dissolution of the marriage is the most challenging and emotionally charged aspect of the divorce.
+For couples divorcing in the state of Oklahoma, the effect of the divorce on their children and the award of custody during the dissolution of the marriage is the most challenging and emotionally charged aspect of the divorce.
 Most parents want what is best for their children, regardless of their own feelings for their spouses.
 Whether you are seeking sole custody to prevent your child from living with a negligent, ineffective, or dangerous parent, or whether you seek to provide balance and stability by co-parenting through joint custody, Law Firm of Oklahoma can provide the resources and evidence you need to provide the best outcome for your children.